Samirnunes/drones-network-simulation/README.md

 `TODO`:

-- initialize each drone on a different position.

 - complete `Invaded` and `OnMission` behaviors in `src/drones_simulation/services/behaviors`.

 - add a graphical way (animated plot) to see visualize attack.